ChristianOrr/reinforcement-learning-algorithms/README.md

 All the RL algorithms will follow the Markov decision process (MDP) and all of them will use environments from OpenAI's Gym (now its called to Gymnasium and maintained by a different organisation).
 All agents are trained from scratch with either random or zeroed initialization of the model/s parameters.
 The problems get progressively harder as the RL methods get better, which results in longer training times.

 ## Algorithms
-The RL algorithms get progressively more complex and simultaniously more powerful from value function approximation to policy gradient methods, to the most powerful, actor-critic methods.
+The RL algorithms get progressively more complex and simultaniously more powerful from value function methods to policy gradient methods, to the most powerful, actor-critic methods.

-### Value Function Approximation
+### Value Function Methods
-Value function approximation methods mainly focus on finding the optimal value function (usually an action-value function).
+Value function methods mainly focus on finding the optimal value function (usually an action-value function).
 The policy function will then be defined around the value function. $\epsilon$-Greedy is the most common policy used with these methods. $\epsilon$-Greedy policies will mostly choose the action with highest value (from the value function estimate).
 Then on the odd occasion it will choose a random action with some small probability, $\epsilon$.
 This provides a good balance of exploration with exploitation.
 The observation and action spaces are usually discrete.
 The algorithms are the easiest to understand and implement.

 #### SARSA
 SARSA is the simplest on-policy temporal difference method.
 It uses bootstrapping to estimate the return before the episode has completed.
 The return estimate is then used to update the action-value functions prediction of the return given the state, action pair.